kernel-paniccc/neonCloud/README.md

-neonCloud - this is my simple project which is a data storage with 2fa.
+neonCloud - this is my simple project. it represents a 2fa data storeusing a flask. (cloud on flask)